-- 17. (a) Rule 82.
-When a crew is cleared to assume a schedule, that crew must fulfill the schedule through to the terminal of that schedule on that sub-division.
-If operation requires transferring them to another schedule or to transfer their schedule right to another crew or to run their train as an extra from an intermediate station, they must first receive copies of an order transferring their authority, which would be addressed to include their identification as will be authorized leaving that station. - (b) To avoid hazards, for which train dispatchers would be held responsible, avoid running more than one train on the same subdivision on a schedule of the same number and date, except in the handling of sections.
+- 14. (a) Rule 82.
+When a crew is cleared to assume a schedule, that crew must fulfill the schedule through to the terminal of that schedule on that subdivision.
+If operation requires transferring them to another schedule or to transfer their schedule right to another crew or to run their train as an extra, they must first receive copies of an order transferring their authority, which would be addressed to include their identification as will be authorized leaving that station. - (b) To avoid hazards, for which train dispatchers would be held responsible, avoid running more than one train on the same subdivision on a schedule of the same number and date, except in the handling of sections.
 The difference between a schedule and a train is not always realized.
-An example: No. 605 scheduled A to Z; if the train dispatcher used this schedule to move a train from K to Z and it was met by some opposing inferior train, they would have no way of knowing that the schedule had not been filled from A to K, and the dispatcher would be required to protect them against any train run on that schedule from A to K. - (c) Do not permit trains to continue operating on a schedule or section that may become twelve hours late between open offices.
-With no arrival time designated at a station, their right to the schedule may expire when they are between stations, due to the 12-hour time limit applying at the station behind them, if they do not arrive at the next station by such time.
+As an example: No. 605 scheduled A to Z; if the train dispatcher used this schedule to move a train from K to Z and it was met by some opposing inferior train, they would have no way of knowing that the schedule had not been filled from A to K, and the dispatcher would be required to protect them against any train run on that schedule from A to K. - (c) Do not permit trains to continue operating on a schedule or section that may become twelve hours late between open offices; with no arriving time designated at a station, their right to the schedule may expire when they may be between stations due to the 12 hour time limit applying at the station behind them if they do not get to the next station by that time. - 15. (a) Rule S-83 requires that trains ascertain if all superior trains have arrived or left, etc. Trains entering at a junction are particularly subject to hazard in non-block or non-interlocking locations in case of failure of approaching trains to observe Rule 98.
+Information as to such movements may assist in safety of operation but when given verbally must be surrounded with great care.
+The one to whom so given should be a conductor or engineer and should be required to repeat the information. - (b) A train order check of the register, like other orders, expires with that trip and does not permit of being utilized on another or a following trip, this does not refer to an authorized round-trip for which the information will cover that trip. - (c) Helper engines generally receive the same register check as the train being helped but their trip as an independent train starts when they cut off and they require a check of the register, or similar information, to apply at the point from which they start. - (d) When a train register at an intermediate station (junction, etc.), would require an opposing train to stop and check the register to ascertain if signals had been displayed to that point, due to the inability of the dispatcher to furnish a check, even if they had met the regular train not displaying signals prior to arrival at that register station; if there were no other sections the dispatcher may avoid an unnecessary stop by using an order such as-"No. 113 will not display signals for a following section A to Z."

-- (d) A train returning to its regular route at an intermediate station after having been detoured cannot assume its schedule unless directed by train order to do so.
-Order should be addressed to C&E Eng.....and may read as follows: "Eng 6507 A run as No 1 K to Z". - 18. (a) Rule S-83 requires that trains ascertain if all superior trains have arrived or left, etc. Trains entering at a junction are particularly subject to hazard in non-block or non-interlocking locations in case of failure of approaching trains to observe Rule 98.
-Information as to such movements may assist in safety of operation but when given verbally must be exercised with great care.
-The one to whom so given should be a conductor or engineer and should be required to repeat the information. - (b) A train order check of the register, like other orders, expires with that trip and does not permit being utilized on another or a following trip.
-This does not refer to an authorized round-trip for which the information will cover. - (c) Helper engines generally receive the same register check as the train being helped but their trip as an independent train starts when they cut off and they require a check of the register, or similar information, to apply at the point from which they start. - (d) When a train registers at an intermediate station (junction, etc.), would require an opposing train or a following train to stop and check the register to ascertain if signals had been displayed to that point due to the inability of the dispatcher to furnish a check; the dispatcher may avoid an unnecessary stop by using an order such as-"No 25 engine...... will not display signals for a following section A to Z." (This applies even if they had met or were passed by the regular train not displaying signals prior to arrival at that register station; if there were no other sections). - 19.
-Rule S-83(A) requires in some cases the "right-over" being reversed and waiting time set up for the train which would ordinarily be given the right.
+16. Rule S-83(A) requires in some cases, the "right over" being reversed and waiting times set up for the train which would ordinarily be given the right.
+It does not restrict the train dispatcher using the information furnished him.